Dhruv-NNT/Generative-AI-and-NLP-Projects/Newsletter-Generator-App/README.md

 ## 📧 Support

-For support, questions, or feedback regarding the NewsletterGen Crew or CrewAI:
-- Visit the crewai documentation
+For support, questions, or feedback regarding the NewsletterGen Crew or CrewAI kindly visit the crewai documentation

-Let's create wonders together with the power and simplicity of CrewAI.